 - The small grip can be uncomfortable with larger lenses.

-- Battery life is relatively short, requiring spare batteries.
+- Battery life is relatively short, requiring the use of spare batteries.

 9. Sony Alpha 7R V